Custom and Large Size

 - Monitor Hoods

 - Anti Static Spray

 I am having an issue with bubbles, what can be done to get rid of them?

 Normal application is to apply light pressure evenly across the surface of the film as you roll it into place.
 Gently apply pressure back and forth to the area of contact (front side) until the film is completely adhered.
 Small air bubbles should dissipate in a few days.

 If you notice bubbles during application, pull back to the bubble and apply pressure on the top side to release the air bubble.
 If caused by dirt (a bubble with a spot in the center), pull the film back up to the area and use the tacky- tape provided to remove the lint or dirt.
-The lint or dirt usually will stick to the silicone backing of the film..
-If you have a few air bubbles not caused by dirt they can be pushed out using a credit card.
+The lint or dirt usually will stick to the silicone backing of the film.
+Air bubbles not caused by dirt can usually be eliminated by pushing towards closest edge using a squeegee or credit card.
 Light pressure applied to the top surface of the film should not cause any film damage.